Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 Mix any cool, dark colors.
 Even though the cliff is mostly in shadow, it will still show different colors.
 A variation of colors is more interesting.

-These dark colors are painted thin.
-That makes the next step easier.
-This applies not only when we paint a waterfall, but for any oil painting.
+The dark colors are painted thin.
+The thin paint makes the next step easier when we paint lighter colors on the dark cliff.
+This tip works not only when we paint a waterfall, but for any oil painting.

-• Notice the base of the cliff is darker where it meets the water.
+• The base of the cliff darker where it meets the water.

-• Paint in some thicker, light colors over the top of the thin, dark colors to indicate the rocky texture.
+• Paint in some thicker, light colors on top of the thin, dark colors to indicate the rocky texture.

 The underpainting is complete.